Robustly estimating heterogeneity in factorial data using Rashomon Partitions: Introduction

-We also impose \emph{permissibility conditions} that limit our search to the space of interpretable models. \citet{banerjee2021selecting} introduce restrictions, known as admissibility conditions, that are bespoke to the context of randomized trials.
-They impose restrictions that collapse treatment combinations that have coinciding non-zero effects (either estimated or known \emph{a priori}).
-Our permissibility conditions, in contrast, are much more general and define a class of interpretable partitions (models).
-We leverage these permissibility rules during enumeration to prune the Hasse diagram, but allow for posterior mass across all permissible models.\footnote{We also avoid the word admissible to prevent confusion with the concept of statistical admissibility.}

-In constructing our permissibility rules, we think of the world in increments: how changing a level in one variable marginally affects the outcome.
-The overall effect of some feature combination, then, comes from adding these marginal effects.
-This perspective leads us to define variants, which are otherwise identical feature combinations that only differ by one feature by a single intensity value, taking one step up the Hasse diagram.
-In addition to restricting ourselves to partitions that identify marginal effects, we also rule out partitions that correspond to measure zero events.
-Since the drugs work in different ways and for different purposes, we would expect outcomes for a high level of Amoxicillin and low level of Ibuprofen to be indistinguishable from one another only under some extremely rare coincidence (e.g. Amoxicillin causes upset stomach that is \emph{exactly} offset by the pain reliever Ibuprofen).
+We also impose \emph{permissibility conditions} based on scientific principles that limit our search to the space of interpretable models.
+We think of the world in increments: how changing a level in one variable marginally affects the outcome.
+The overall effect of a feature combination is the sum of its marginal effects.
+We also rule out partitions that correspond to measure zero events.
+Since the drugs work in different ways and for different purposes, we would not expect a partition whose interpretation requires the marginal effect of increasing Amoxicillin to be exactly canceled by the marginal effect of increasing Ibuprofen, for example.
+Such a partition would arise only under an extremely rare coincidence (e.g. Amoxicillin causes upset stomach that is \emph{exactly} offset by the pain reliever Ibuprofen). \citet{banerjee2021selecting} introduces related restrictions within a modeling framework that is bespoke to randomized trials.